-$$m{1} - \text{Take-off mass } (t)$$
+$m_l$ - Take-off mass $(t)$

-$$m{2} - \text{Landing mass } (t)$$
+$m_2$ - Landing mass $(t)$

-$$e - \text{Euler's constant} \approx 2.71$$
+е - Euler's number $\approx 2.72$

-$$R - \text{Range } (m)$$
+R - Range $(m)$

-$$g - \text{Acceleration due to gravity} \approx 9.81 \text{ ms}^{-2}$$
+g - Acceleration due to gravity $\approx 9.81 ms^{-2}$

-$$b{f} - \text{Thrust-specific fuel consumption } (kgN^{-1}s^{-1})$$
+$b_f$ - Thrust-specific fuel consumption $(kgN^{-1}s^{-1})$

-$$v - \text{Velocity } (ms^{-1})$$
+v - Velocity $(ms^{-1})$

-- Lift / Drag ratio
+L/D- Lift / Drag ratio

 Thus, the model employs a bottom-up approach that interprets fundamental aerodynamic properties of aircraft to determine fuel efficiency on a flight-by-flight basis.
-In theory, this approach should give us more confidence in the results than a top-down passenger-km-based approach such as that by the BEIS.
+In theory, this approach should give us more confidence in the results than a top-down passenger-km-based approach such as that by the BEIS (22).
 However, it remains a highly idealised representation, excluding, for example, fuel consumption for engine processes other than thrust.

-Comparison of the model with the EEA-equivalent shows that for a typical aircraft, fuel consumption is 17% lower for the shortest flights and 10% higher for the longest flights than the EEA's estimations, with medium-length flights loosely agreeing.
+consumption is 17% lower for the shortest flights and 10% higher for the longest flights than the EEA's estimations, with medium-length flights loosely agreeing.
 These discrepancies are likely the result of several simplifications in the model.
 For example, the exclusion of freight, which varies in impact from region to region.
-The ICAO's calculator also draws data from a custom-made tool to approximate aircraft efficiency beyond those numbers reported by Boeing and Airbus.
+The ICAO's calculator (30) also draws data from a custom-made tool to approximate aircraft efficiency beyond those numbers reported by Boeing and Airbus.
 However, this data has not been made public.
-Nonetheless, our calculator produces comparable results to these more sophisticated models.
+Nonetheless, our calculator produces comparable results to these more sophisticated 245 models.

-Following these aircraft-level calculations, fuel consumption is divided among passengers according to their flight class.
-Exact seat configurations vary from airline to airline and with the destination of the flight.
-However, rough seat numbers have been approximated from airline customer-information and third party websites (35, 36).
+Comparison of the model with the EEA-equivalent (29) shows that for a typical aircraft, fuel information and third-party websites (35, 36).
 For simplicity, business and first class have been combined in the model as 'premium'.
 These are then compared with the maximum passenger capacity published by Boeing and Airbus to calculate the effective 'premium multiplier' - i.e. the number of economy seats that would occupy the space taken by each premium seat (table 1).
-Per-passenger fuel consumption is finally converted into GWP as described and forms the output of this model component.
+Per-passenger fuel consumption is finally converted into GWP using the IPCC conversion factors and forms the output of this model component.